wavemaker/docs/website/blog/2021-01-04-spring-session-persistence.md

 author: Swetha Kundaram
 ---

 You have developed an exceptional application, and the demand for your application is increasing.
 You need to expand its accessibility and develop a plan to scale your application.
 Understanding how to scale an application means ensuring that your application can handle a larger number of users simultaneously.
+WaveMaker generates code based on open standards and brings best practices to the way applications should be architected.
+This makes scaling the application easy to understand and apply.

 What happens if you don't scale your application?